 Thanks For Signing Up!

 We have received your information.
-One of our client development specialists will contact you within the next 24-48 hours.
-In the mean time, learn more about our program and check out some of our resources below.
+One of our Client Development Specialists will contact you shortly.
+In the meantime, learn more about our program and check out some of our resources below.

 Introduction to the Get Launched Program

 Kathy Giori is a Senior Product Manager at Mozilla.
 In leading the Mozilla WebThings Project, her goal is to improve privacy and security in IoT, while lowering costs through better-connected Thing interoperability (driving convergence across standards).
 She promotes the benefits of open hardware and software and finds that bridging open communities with industry drives faster innovation.
 Prior to Mozilla, she held senior roles (mostly product) at Arduino.org, Qualcomm Atheros, Sputnik, Inc. (now Lokket), and more.
 She received her bachelor’s degree in Electrical Engineering from the University of Minnesota, and her master’s in EE from Stanford.